kentcdodds/generator-kcd-oss/CONTRIBUTING.md

 npm start contributors.add
 ```

-Follow the prompt.
+Follow the prompt and commit `.all-contributorsrc` and `README.md` in the PR.
 If you've already added yourself to the list and are making
 a new type of contribution, you can run it again and select the added
 contribution type.